Croatia Car Rental: What to Know About Border Crossing

 Use Sixt, Avis, or Enterprise.
 They both allow border crossing for Albania.
 Various other agencies don’t allow it.
 Be sure to tell them what borders you plan to cross because they have to indicate it’s ok to cross in your paperwork.

 Various travelers recommend renting a car from Albania and driving into Croatia and neighboring countries because it’s easier – so if you plan Albania it might be a safe and less problematic option.
+We just did that last year and we could indeed drive into Croatia from Albania without any extra fees or issues.

 Driving from Croatia to Slovenia